simoniz0r/spm/README.md

 without having to install any additional packages!

 Arguments:
-- list (-l) - list all installed packages and all packages known by spm or info about the specified package
+- list (-l) - list all packages known by spm or info about the specified package
 - list-installed (-li) - list all installed packages and install info
 - search (-s) - search package lists for packages matching input
 - appimg-install (-ai) - install an AppImage